J-Wachs/Z21Client/README.md

 ### Disclaimer: Implementation of not documented 'Locomotive Slot Information'

 Roco have in their tool 'Maintenance Tool' an option to see the 120 locomotive slots that is in the Z21.
-However, the official 'Z21 LAN Protocol' documentation does not mention the command and reponse to read these slots.
+However, the official *'Z21 LAN Protocol Specification'* documentation does not mention the command and reponse to read these slots.
-By monitoring the data send between my Z21 (two z21Start, one locked, one unlocked) I could see the commands.
+By monitoring the data send between my z21 (two z21Start, one locked, one unlocked) I could see the commands.
 Because of this, I have implemented undocumented functionality.
 It works in firmware 1.43 (part of Maintenance Tool V1.18.3).
 There is no guarantee that this command and the repsonse will work in future releases of the firmware.